l1zfer/lizfer-blog/content/posts/first-post.md

 +++

 Ok, this is where all starts.
 This will be my placeholder first post for UI changes.
 No need to follow up with it.
+Hope the image is also appearing as logo.
+Otherwise, I'll take this theme off.